e42s/infinity/README.md

 random access arrays (static lifetime) or other effectful disciplines.
 Process calculus is used to model distributed systems such as Erlang or application based protocols.

+The process calculus itself should be backed with number of infinity streams, represented as processor cores.
+The parallel system of reactive shcedulers that cycle the list of AST trees filled with calculus instructions.

 Stream Calculus
 ---------------

+Thus, stream calculus should provide different disciplines for accessing underlying streams used in Pi calculus.
+For example: 1) linear types, or streams with constant direction without rollbacks where each element of stream is touched once;
+2) random access arrays; 3) GPU sources; 4) runtime typed channels;
+5) effect and coeffect streams (processes as streams).
+Such stream calculuses could be landed with such GPU languages as Futhark or AVX intrinsics languages, such as Julia.
+We could treat stream calculus as memory representation with different protocol accesses.

 One type of disciplines is a stream calculus.
 While pi calculus could be imagined as lambda calculus where function arguments are channels or streams, stream calculus defines set